-All final cover materials will be tested to confirm they meet the required specifications, and construction will be overseen and documented by a licensed professional engineer.
+In accordance with a state-approved CQA Plan, all final cover materials will be placed in lifts, compacted, and moisture conditioned where required, and tested to confirm they meet the required specifications.
+The construction will be overseen and documented by a licensed professional engineer.
 Final cover soil layers will be checked for thickness.
 All areas will be restored after final cover is placed.
 Vegetation will be monitored and maintained throughout the post-closure period.
+Additional details on the methods and procedures used to install the final cover are provided below.